MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-wdac-works.md

 ## PowerShell restrictions under constrained language mode

-Script or function that isn't approved by the WDAC policy is untrusted.
+Script or function that isn't approved by the App Control policy is untrusted.
 When you run an untrusted command, PowerShell either blocks the command from running (new behavior) or runs the command in `ConstrainedLanguage` mode.
 The following restrictions apply to `ConstrainedLanguage` mode: